ArthurXHK/AXComment/README.md

 }
 ```

-This case works well, too!!
+It also works well in this case!!

 ``` swift
 class TmpClass: NSObject {